QubesOS/qubes-doc/developer/building/qubes-builder-v2.rst

 Setup
 -----

-This is a simple setup using a docker executor.
+This is a simple setup using a docker or podman executor.
 This is a good default choice; if you don’t know which executor to use, use docker.

 1. First, decide what qube you are going to use when working with Qubes Builder v2.
 It can be an AppVM or a Standalone qube, with some steps different between the two.